xvxx/phetch/README.md

     <img src="./img/logo.png">
 </p>

-`phetch` is a terminal client designed to help you quickly navigate the gophersphere: use arrow keys to move around, press a number to jump to a link, or just start typing - phetch is always in incremental search mode when viewing a gopher menu.
+`phetch` is a terminal client designed to help you quickly navigate the gophersphere.

 ## features